Decade-qiu/Go2NetSpectra/README.md

 - **`ns-probe`**: A lightweight, high-performance probe that captures live traffic from a network interface.
 It parses packet metadata and publishes it to NATS.
 It can also be configured to persist raw packets locally for backup or replay.
 - **`pcap-analyzer`**: A command-line tool for offline analysis.
 It reads packets from `.pcap` files and feeds them directly into the core engine, bypassing the NATS pipeline.
 - **`ns-engine`**: The heart of the system.
 It subscribes to the data stream from NATS and orchestrates a pool of concurrent workers to process and aggregate the traffic data in real-time using either exact counting or sketch algorithms (like Count-Min Sketch).
-- **`ns-api`**: A RESTful API server that provides query capabilities over the aggregated data stored in ClickHouse, offering endpoints for both high-level summaries and detailed flow tracing.
+- **`ns-api`**: A high-performance **gRPC API server** that provides query capabilities over the aggregated data.
+It offers endpoints for exact aggregations, flow tracing, and heavy-hitter analysis from sketch tasks.
+It also exposes a limited HTTP endpoint for Grafana integration.
 - **Engine Core**: The shared brain of the system, featuring a `Manager` that schedules and a set of `Task` plugins that execute the actual aggregation logic.

 For a more detailed explanation of the architecture, configuration files (`config.yaml` vs `config.docker.yaml`), and how to run validation tests, see [`doc/technology.md`](doc/technology.md) and [`doc/build.md`](doc/build.md).